LiuYuancheng/Power_Grid_Simulation_System/README.md

-#### MU-RTU System Monitor Design
+#### MU-RTU Monitor System Design

-The **MU-RTU System Monitor** design currently utilizes S7Comm communication protocols, paired with the [HD67620-A1](https://www.adfweb.com/Home/products/IEC61850_PROFINET.asp?frompg=nav35_30) module, to simulate the IEC61850 MU-IED-RTU control sequence.
+The **MU-RTU Monitor System ** design currently utilizes S7Comm communication protocols, paired with the [HD67620-A1](https://www.adfweb.com/Home/products/IEC61850_PROFINET.asp?frompg=nav35_30) module, to simulate the IEC61850 MU-IED-RTU control sequence.
 Currently as we haven't find a good lib to simulate the MMS message communication well, so we temporarily use this solution to bridge the gap and in the next version we will improve this design.
 The following diagram provides an overview of the system structure:

 ![](doc/Img/rm_09.png)

+` Figure-07: MU-RTU Monitor System Design diagram, version v0.1.2 (2024)`

 The **SV (Sampled Values) metering units** (MUs) are responsible for collecting and monitoring data from various components throughout the power grid.
 Each MU detects specific parameters, including: